Skip to content

 United States

-Russian drones struck Lviv's UNESCO World Heritage historic centre on 24 March during the 948-drone barrage, the largest single attack of the war 1.
-The 16th-century Bernardine monastery lost its tower.
-The Church of St Mary Magdalene had its windows shattered.
-UNESCO dispatched experts to assess the scope of the cultural damage.
+Lviv UNESCO World Heritage site suffered direct damage during the 24 March drone barrage: the 16th-century Bernardine monastery lost its tower and the Church of St Mary Magdalene had its windows shattered.
+UNESCO dispatched experts to assess the damage.

 Budapest began cutting reverse gas supplies amid the Druzhba dispute, adding energy coercion to its continued blockade of the €90 billion EU loan.